Are you in a relationship with a man who is committed to someone else?

 Understanding why people cheat

 Making the decision to be unfaithful isn’t exactly a simple one.
-Living a double life and hiding your actions from your spouse comes at great cost.
+Living a double life and hiding your actions from your spouse comes at a great cost.

 And while the decision isn’t simple, the reasons behind why are even more complicated.

-Remember, while you may be party to the cheating, you’re not the one actually cheating.
+Remember, while you may be a party to the cheating, you’re not the one actually cheating.
 It’s important to understand why he’s cheating on his wife with you.